 The Master of Arts in Teaching English to Speakers of Other Languages (TESOL) is a practitioner-oriented degree.

 The program combines a comprehensive coverage of linguistic theory with practical application, providing students with the knowledge and strategies they need to be highly effective ESOL teachers in schools, community colleges, and teaching abroad.

-Classes are held on a weekday–late afternoon/evening and selected Friday evenings and all day Saturdays (on the School of Education Teaching Weekend Schedule).
+Classes are held on one weekday–late afternoon/evening and selected Friday evenings and Saturdays (on the School of Education Teaching Weekend Schedule).

-- Full-time TESOL students can complete this program in three or four semesters.
+- Full-time students can complete the program in three or four semesters.
+See TESOL Program Structure.

-PLEASE NOTE: The Online program delivery cannot be combined with the on campus program delivery.
+Note: Online program delivery cannot be combined with the campus programs delivery.

-Students begin in the basic credential program of the Teacher Education Department (TED) and then complete 15 credits of TESOL coursework to earn the combined master's degree and credential.
+Students start in the preliminary teaching credential program in our Teacher Education Department (TED) and then complete 15 credits of TESOL coursework to earn the combined master's degree and credential.
 See the requirements for this combination credential and MA program.

 "In USF's MA TESL program, I learned how second languages are learned, what to do in the ESL classroom and why, as well as where to find more resources as I continue to develop as an instructor and materials developer.
 I am grateful to the inspiring professionals who put their heart into training ESL instructors."